David-oss6/chat/backend/README.md

 ## API

-Through the api I handle the server petitions of authentication and validation the user
+Through the api I handle the server petitions of authentication and validation of the user

 ## SOCKET